Nuckal777/nicator/README.md

 ## Security considerations
 Right now the nicator process memory can be swapped to the swapfile/-partition.
 You may want to encrypt your swap space.
+You should trust the root user on your system.